amasotti/grascom/Readme.md

 # grascom

 **Gra**dient **S**ymbolic **Com**putation (grascom)

-___
+---

 This project is a Python3 implementation of the GSC (Smolensky & Legendre 2016, Cho, Goldrick & Smolensky 2020).
 The main inspiration for the code comes from the MATLAB program LDNet (v.
 1.5).
-The actual version is however not a simple translation in Python.
 Main differences of grascom compared with LDNet:

 - It uses the Pytorch library to deal with high-dimensional tensors
 - It lacks the sequential mode and 3d Animation (for now)

+The idea is to use the GSC to model linguistic phenomena such as allomorphy or sandhi (external and internal), where we could assume that much of what at the surface appears to be chaotic, is just the product of gradient blends of multiple underlying representations.
+See the Jupyter-notebook for a concrete instantiation.

 ---

 **disclaimer** : The project is a work in progress in a early phase.
 There are for sure many parts that could be improved or present some bugs.
 Feel free to fork and use this project and open an issue if you find bugs or have some suggestions.
 Any help would be greatly appreciated.

 ## Structure